Make a batch of this sweet and buttery caramel popcorn to share with friends. It only takes 5 ingredients—no corn syrup required!

-- Make popcorn and place in a large bowl.
+- Make popcorn and place it in a large bowl.
 Be sure to get rid of all the unpopped kernels.

-- Using a medium sized microwave safe bowl add the butter, brown sugar, syrup and salt.
+- Using a medium-sized microwave-safe bowl add the butter, brown sugar, syrup, and salt.
 Heat in the microwave for 2 minutes.